ponceedi000/horned-beasts/README.md

 ## Horned Beasts

 I built a React app that renders Horned Animals.
-More changes to come by the end of this week.
+This app allows a user to vote on their favorite animal, click on the image to view a Modal, and to utilize a form that can filter different categories.

 ### Author: Ediberto Ponce